Understand Fraud Detection

 3DS Challenge | High risk | Yes |

-A 3DS check means that your customer will have to prove their identity, such as through the use of a one-time pass code.
-This will reduce fraud, but also may impact your conversion rate.
+A 3DS check means that your customer has to prove their identity, such as through the use of a one-time pass code.
+This helps reduce fraud, but also may impact your conversion rate.

 Pro only